apache/flink/docs/dev/table/sqlClient.md

 <a href="{{ site.baseurl }}/fig/sql_client_demo.gif"><img class="offset" src="{{ site.baseurl }}/fig/sql_client_demo.gif" alt="Animated demo of the Flink SQL Client CLI running table programs on a cluster" width="80%" /></a>

-<span class="label label-danger">Attention</span> The SQL Client is in an early developement phase.
+<span class="label label-danger">Attention</span> The SQL Client is in an early development phase.
 Even though the application is not production-ready yet, it can be a quite useful tool for prototyping and playing around with Flink SQL.
 In the future, the community plans to extend its functionality by providing a REST-based [SQL Client Gateway](sqlClient.html#limitations--future).

 * This will be replaced by the TOC
 {:toc}